 Colored pencils are the preferred media by many aspiring designers when they create fashion sketches and draw their designs.
 Contrary to popular belief colored pencils are not easy media to color with.
-Actually they are one of the hardest if you are aiming for professional-looking fashion illustrations and portfolio.
+Actually they are one of the hardest if you are aiming for professional-looking fashion illustrations and portfolios.
 In this tutorial, you will learn a few tips to color with colored pencils that will bring your illustrations to the next level.
 Enjoy and have fun!

 Step 1: The lineart